Privacy Notice – MPs and their staff

-It explains how we collect, protect and use personal information about MPs and their staff, including former MPs and their staff, volunteers, connected parties, consultants, interns and other workers who undertake any form of work for an MP, and who are reimbursed or paid through an MP’s expense or salary budget.
+It explains how we collect, protect and use personal information about MPs and their staff, including former MPs and their staff, volunteers, connected parties, consultants, interns and other workers who undertake any form of work for an MP, and who are reimbursed or paid through an MP’s business costs or salary budget.

 It should be read in conjunction with IPSA’s Privacy Notice and Rights on our website.

 What sort of personal information do we hold?

 During your time in office or working for an MP, we will collect and process a range of different types of personal information about you.

 When you cease to be an MP or employed by an MP, we will continue to hold some data about you for a predefined period to fulfil our remaining tasks and legal obligations.

 The type of information we collect about you will depend on the nature of your relationship with us and which of our services you use.
 Information collected may include all or any of the following: